How to make an avoidant feel safe should be your number one priority if you want your fearful avoidant or dismissive avoidant ex to come back.

 1) An anxious attachment ex who already is scared of separation will feel unsafe trying the relationship again with someone can easily cut them off and leave them feeling abandoned.

 2) An avoidant ex who already has fears about coming back after being apart will feel unsafe coming back to someone who has a hard time dealing with separation (which avoidants need from time to time).

 3) Even when these strategies and advice work to get back an ex, the anxious-avoidant dynamic doesn’t change.
 The relationship continues to struggle because neither person learned how to create safety for the other or is trying to make the other feel safe – and most people end up breaking up again.

 This article and in fact my whole site and body of work is about feeling safe and having an unshakable confidence in a connection with an ex, and creating the environment for a more secure dynamic and relationship to grow and flourish.

 Here are 12 things that you can do to make an avoidant ex feel safe:

 1. Give an avoidant the space they need

+Individuals with a secure attachment style understand that sometimes the person we love is not emotionally where we want them to be; and if you love them, you meet them where they are.
 If an avoidant says “I need space” and you can safely and calmly articulate your feelings; it doesn’t hurt to admit to an avoidant that you need closeness to feel loved.
-Being able to openly talk about an avoidant’s need for space in a constructive way; makes an avoidant feel safe to communicate to you when they need space and for how long. (see: How Do I Give My Avoidant Ex Space?
+Being able to openly talk about an avoidant’s need for space in a constructive way makes an avoidant feel safe to communicate to you when they need space and for how long. (see: How Do I Give My Avoidant Ex Space?
 (And How Much Space)

 You can also practice sitting with each other in silence and just being present.
 This can help an avoidant feel that they can ‘take space’ without leaving the room or going somewhere away from you.